Your feedback helps us to improve our website.

 How to claim EYPP funding

-1. Ask parents to complete the Parental Declaration Form.
-This includes consent for an eligibility check.
-The form is included in your Provider Agreement issued during registration.
+1. Ask parents to complete the Parental Declaration Form as this includes consent for an eligibility check.
+The form relates to your Provider Agreement and should be completed during registration.
+Completed forms must be stored securely in line with data protection requirements.
+Do not return to us.

 2. Enter the required information into the Synergy Provider Portal.